OmniBrowser GuideBook

 # 4.2 Dimensional Reduction

 Dimensional Reduction is a fundamental but powerful function provided by OmniBrwoser.
-For visualization and further analysis of single-cell RNA sequencing data, PCA was used to reduce dimensions, then tSNE and UMAP coordinates were calculated.
-After clustering, OmniBrowser offers interactive 2D and 3D views of tSNE and UMAP results.
+For visualization and further analysis of single-cell RNA sequencing data, PCA was used to reduce dimensions, then t-SNE and UMAP coordinates were calculated.
+After clustering, OmniBrowser offers interactive 2D and 3D views of t-SNE and UMAP results.
 Various parameters are available to adjust the visualization of the dimensional reduction plot.

 # 4.2.1 Plot Module

-# 4.2.2 Category Module
+# 4.2.2 Category

-Clicking the triangle symbol on the left end to view the detail of each annotation label.
-In the right side of the annotation label, there are regroup button to combine different sets of annotation into one annotation label, clone button to replicate the annotation, save as image button, add to report button and view button.
+Clicking the triangle symbol on the left end to view the detail of the annotation label.
+In the right side of the annotation label, there are clone button to replicate the annotation, save as image button, add to report button and view button.
 When clicking the cell group name beneath the annotation label name, the selected cell group will be highlighted on the dimensional reduction plot, and a dashed box on the cell group name.
-Unclick the bar can remove the highlight.
-Also, the color of each group is auto-generated to ensure that the color contrast of adjacent points in the chart is big enough for a good presentation.

-# 4.2.3 Customized Annotation
+# 4.2.3 Custermized Annotation

-- Prediction:
+4 Prediction:

-Edit: Edit the cell cluster name;
+5 Edit: Edit the cell cluster name;

 # 4.2.4 Top-right Tool Bar